Dilsukhnagar

-Dilsukhnagar is one of the largest commercial and residential centers in Hyderabad.
-It was once part of the Municipal Corporation of Hyderabad, but later merged with the Greater Hyderabad Municipal Corporation.
+Dilsukhnagar is a commercial and residential neighborhood in Hyderabad, Telangana.
+One of the largest areas of the city, it is governed by the Greater Hyderabad Municipal Corporation.

+Toponym

+Dilsukhnagar is named after Dilsukh Ram Pershad, a landlord who owned the land of the neighborhood.

 History

-The name "Dilsukhnagar" is derived from Dilsukh Ramprasad, an agricultural land owner who lived around Malakpet.
-It is said that he subdivided his land into plots and built a colony which he named Dilsukhnagar.
+What is today Dilsukhnagar was once agricultural land owned by local landlord Dilsukh Ram Pershad.
+The land was converted into a non-agricultural layout and subdivided into residential plots for sale.

-Dilsukhnagar was once a purely residential suburb; however, in the last decade strong economic growth has transformed it into a major commercial hub.
+Once exclusively a residential suburb, strong economic growth has transformed Dilsukhnagar into a major commercial hub.
+Kothapet Fruit Market, one of the largest of its kind in the world, was moved to Dilsukhnagar from Jambagh in 1980.

 Administration

 Dilsukhnagar was merged into the Greater Hyderabad Municipal Corporation in 2007 after an order passed by the Government of Telangana.
 It is now a part of the Telangana State Assembly.

 Transport

 The suburb houses a Telangana State Road Transport Corporation bus depot.

 Multi-Modal Transport System station in Malakpet serves Dilsukhnagar.